Computing Policy

-This document will guide you through setting up and using your machine for success in CS 307.
+This document will guide you through the steps necessary to setup a compute resource for use in CS 307.

 Update Your Operating System

-Before you start, you should probably be sure operating system (OS) is reasonably up to date.
-However, don’t let this step hold you back, just realize that if your aren’t up-to-date, things could go wrong.
-In this past, we’ve discovered that some students have not applied operating system updates in years!
+Before you start, you should probably be sure your operating system (OS) is reasonably updated.
+However, don’t let this step hold you back, just realize that if you aren’t up-to-date, things could go wrong.
+In the past, we’ve discovered that some students have not applied operating system updates in years!
 This is terrible from a security perspective, but could also prevent some software from operating properly.

 Before applying OS updates, make sure you can be plugged into power and without access to your machine for up to an hour.
 Also, as there is a small chance that things go wrong during updates, be sure you have any and all important files backed-up.
 You have a backup plan, right?